Executives rank themselves poor when it comes agility, capability, DEI

 "As organizations enter a post-pandemic era, those that prioritise building a resilient workforce by focusing on the three pillars will be better equipped to adapt to the future of work and thrive in changing market conditions," Browning said in a statement.

 'Great Resignation' continues

-In the same survey, 4,200 individuals with varying positions were also asked on their career plans in the next 12 months.
+In the same survey, 4,200 individuals with varying positions from the same 11 countries and nine markets were also asked on their career plans in the next 12 months.

 It found that an overall 28% plan to leave their current employer.
 The figures are bigger for non-managerial respondents (36%) than those holding managerial positions (13%).

 The respondents cited the following reasons for leaving their employer: